jkingsec/potluck/INSTALL.md

   - `python3 -m venv potluck-env`
   - `source /opt/potluck/potluck-env/bin/activate`
 7. Install Python dependencies with `pip3 install -r /opt/potluck/requirements.txt`
-  - if you need to install pip3, use `sudo apt-get install python3-pip`
+  - If you need to install pip3, use `sudo apt-get install python3-pip`
 8. Edit `listener.py` so that `server_domain` and `server_port` both point to your server instance
 9. As with the server, if the listener instance is going to be exposed on a public network, then it should be configured with a WSGI and proxy server.
 Otherwise, a simple test can be done with `python3 listener.py`
+  - If you want to expose the listener to a private network for testing purposes, add the parameter `host="0.0.0.0"` to the `app.run()` command at the very bottom of `listener.py`
 10. On launch, the listener will assign itself a UUID and contact the server
 11. Repeat with each desired listener instance